interstices

 DRAWINGS, PHOTOGRAPHS 2024-

 Odd situations, overgrown gardens, post industrial sites.
 I photograph them, pin them up in the studio and start drawing them as axonometric drawings.
 What they all have in common is that they are a kind of backside.
 They all contain stuff we dont want to associate ourself with.
-That is rat-traps, trash, heat pumps- obsolete technology etc. This became an entrance into the thinking of what we hide, and how we curate for the conformist living.
+This became an entrance into the thinking of what we hide, and how we curate for the conformist living.

 ARCHITECTURAL PROJECT